yoonsikp/microEMR/README.md

 ### Warning

-Use of uChart in standalone mode without an upstream server for access control and logging may not be compliant with your regional healthcare regulations.
+Use of nanoChart in standalone mode without an upstream server for access control and logging may not be compliant with your regional healthcare regulations.
 Furthermore, this may interfere with inter-professional health and collaborative efforts.